ocaml/RFCs/rfcs/type_arguments_for_modules.md

 restriction needs to be applied : we use value restriction on `S`.
 Thus if `S` is a structure :
 - it cannot contain an expansive expressions (such as `ref None`),
-- it cannot define an extensive type or extend an existing one,
+- it cannot extend an existing extensible type (but not defining one),
-- it cannot define an exception,
+- it cannot define a new exception (but not rebinding an exception),
 - it cannot define an object.

 The first restriction could be reduced to weak value restriction instead of weak